Colorado

 Red Rocks

 We were so excited to get to see Red Rocks in person!
-Although we wished it had lined up better where we could see a concert there… we will just have to come back another time!
+Although we wished it had lined up better where we could see a concert there… we knew we would have to come back another time!

 We parked and walked up into the arena and enjoyed the views.
 It was a quick and easy stop on the way back to Denver.